Congress.gov

 Congress.gov is the online database of United States Congress legislative information.
-Congress.gov is a joint project of the Library of Congress, the House, the Senate and the Government Publishing Office.
+It is a joint project of the Library of Congress, the House, the Senate, and the Government Publishing Office.

 Congress.gov was in beta in 2012, and beta testing ended in late 2013.
-Congress.gov officially launched on July 5, 2016, superseding THOMAS, the Library of Congress's original online database of congressional material, which had been launched in 1995.
+It officially launched on July 5, 2016, superseding THOMAS, the Library of Congress's original online database of congressional material, which had been launched in 1995.
 The website was created by Library of Congress employees using the Solr open-source search platform.

-In fiscal year 2015, the Library of Congress reported 36 million page views for Congress.gov.
+In fiscal year 2015, the Library of Congress reported 36 million page views for congress.gov.

 Contents

 The resource is a comprehensive, Internet-accessible source of information on the activities of Congress, including: